 Financial emergencies can happen to anyone, and Centrelink customers are no different.
 Accidents, illnesses, and expensive dental treatments are all part of life, but many lenders understand that you should still be able to get help when you’re on a low or supplemented income.
 If your benefits can’t cover your emergency expenses, and traditional loan services won’t help you—whether it’s because of low income or a bad credit rating—a personal loan on Centrelink benefits from a respectable lender could be the appropriate solution for you.

-Rules for low-income personal loan on Centrelink benefits
+Rules for low-income personal loans on Centrelink benefits

 Trustworthy lenders are much more transparent with their fee schedules now than in the past, and perhaps more upfront and clear even than traditional lenders.
 There is an expectation that the customer reciprocates this honesty: your income and financial hardship will be thoroughly assessed, and while your bad credit rating and status as a recipient of government benefits won’t be held against you like it would with a traditional lender, your ability to service your loan will determine whether your application is successful or not.